openvinotoolkit/openvino/docs/articles_en/get started/installing-openvino-overview/installing-openvino-shared/installing-openvino-conan.md

    * is dedicated to users of all OSs (Windows, Linux, macOS, Solaris, FreeBSD, etc.)
    * it can be used for any existing platfrom: desktop, mobile, embbeded, servers, bare metal, etc.
    * can manage any compiler in any of their versions.
+   * OpenVINO™ is included in the Conan Center Index - registry with the software packages.

 .. tab-set::